etbur/socialmedia/README.md

 # socialmedia

-This is a simple social media application built with vuejs , Django, and SQlite.
+This is a simple social media application built with vue js , Django, and SQlite.

 ## Features